bluekitchen/btstack/doc/manual/docs/how_to.md

 that is necessary to setup BTstack.
 From the point when the run loop is executed, the application runs as a finite state machine, which processes events received from BTstack.
-BTstack groups events logically and provides them over packet handlers, of which an overview is provided here.
-Finally, we describe the RFCOMM credit-based flow-control, which may be necessary for resource-constraint devices.
+BTstack groups events logically and provides them via packet handlers.
+We provide their overview here, and finally, for the case that there is a need to inspect the data exchanged between BTstack and the Bluetooth chipset, we describe how to configure packet logging mechanism.

 ## Configuration in btstack_config.h {#sec:btstackConfigHowTo}
 The file *btstack_config.h* contains three parts: